COVID-19 Staff Resources

 Additional resources for leaders include:

-COVID-19 testing is available for Mount Sinai Health System employees.
-To learn more about Mount Sinai’s testing policy and criteria, please refer to the employee testing policy below.
+COVID-19 testing is available for Mount Sinai Health System staff.
+To learn more about Mount Sinai’s testing policy and criteria, please refer to the staff testing policy below.

-Mount Sinai Health System offers free COVID-19 PCR testing for employees through Employee Health Services (EHS).
+Mount Sinai Health System offers COVID-19 saliva PCR testing for staff through Employee Health Services (EHS).
 See below and refer to the following grid for guidelines on testing, monitoring, and return-to-work.

-Note: COVID-19 PCR testing through EHS is performed on saliva samples.
-Therefore, if testing through EHS, do not drink, eat, smoke, or chew gum 30 minutes before saliva collection.
+Note: As COVID-19 PCR testing through EHS is performed on saliva samples, do not drink, eat, smoke, or chew gum 30 minutes before saliva collection.
 Do not use mouthwash or brush teeth two hours before saliva collection.

 EHS Testing Hours and Locations

 - MSB: 8 am-3:30 pm, 1350 East 32nd Street